A free boundary isometric embedding problem in the unit ball

 Regarding the convergence of the power series, we prove a-priori estimates using the Nirenberg trick.
-Here, it turns out that a recurrence relation for the Catalan numbers plays an important part, too.
-In order to show that the solution space is closed, we observe that the Codazzi equations imply a certain bound for the normal derivative of the mean curvature at the boundary which allows us to employ the maximum principle argument to prove a global $C^2-$estimate for any isometric embedding. \\ The rest of this paper is organized as follows.
-In Section 2, we introduce the setting and provide some preliminaries.
-We also show that the space of metrics on $D$ with positive Gauss curvature and geodesic curvature along $\partial D$ being equal to $1$ is path connected.
+Here, it turns out that a recurrence relation for the Catalan numbers plays an important part.
+In order to show that the solution space is closed, we observe that the Codazzi equations imply a certain algebraic structure for the normal derivative of the mean curvature at the boundary.
+This allows us to use the maximum principle to prove a global $C^2$-estimate for every isometric embedding. \\ The rest of this paper is organized as follows.
+In Section 2, we define the so-called solution space and show that the space of metrics on $D$ with positive Gauss curvature and geodesic curvature along $\partial D$ being equal to $1$ is path-connected.
 In Section 3, we study the linearised problem and show that the solution space is open.
 In Section 4, we prove a global curvature estimate and show that the solution space is closed.
-In Section 5, we combine the results from Section 3 and 4 and solve the isometric embedding problem.
-We also prove that the embedding is unique up to rigid motions.
-Finally, in Section 6, we give a proof of Proposition \ref{proposition fbie} and discuss an explicit example.
-We then define a new quasi-local mass and give some evidence for its non-negativity. \\\textbf{Acknowledgements.} The author would like to thank his PhD supervisor Guofang Wang for suggesting the problem and for many helpful conversations.
+In Section 5, we prove Theorem \ref{main theorem fbie}. \\ \textbf{Acknowledgements.} The author would like to thank his PhD advisor Guofang Wang for suggesting the problem and for many helpful conversations.